-We continue to work with Water Coporation to distribute public water supply abstraction in response to groundwater level trends, and to move abstraction away from sites that are non-compliant with environmental criteria.
+We continue to work with Water Coporation to distribute public water supply abstraction in response to groundwater level trends, and to move abstraction away from sites where levels are non-compliant with water level criteria in Statement no. 819.

 Groundwater replenishment scheme